Yasuhisa Shiozaki: Early career

-Born in Matsuyama, Ehime Prefecture, he was an AFS exchange student in high school, graduated with a liberal arts degree from the University of Tokyo and attended the John F. Kennedy School of Government at Harvard University.
+Born in Matsuyama, Ehime Prefecture, he was an AFS exchange student in high school when he lived in Marin County California and attended Redwood High School, graduated with a liberal arts degree from the University of Tokyo and attended the John F. Kennedy School of Government at Harvard University.
 He spent three years working at the Economic Planning Agency (of which his father, Jun Shiozaki, was then director) and at the Bank of Japan.
 He then worked as a secretary to his father.

-National Diet
+Political career

 Following his father's resignation, he ran for the Diet in 1993 and was elected to represent the first district of Ehime.
 He served as Vice Minister of Foreign Affairs in the 2005 cabinet of Junichiro Koizumi and was appointed Chief Cabinet Secretary on September 26, 2006, and held the position until a cabinet shuffle at the end of August 2007.

 His appointment as Minister of Health, Labor and Welfare in the second Abe administration was announced on September 3, 2014.

 Shiozaki's profile on the LDP website: